OGGM/oggm/docs/shop.rst

 with prepro level 3 and a map border of 160, the Alps are ~2.1G large, Greenland ~21G, and Iceland ~660M.

-Therefore, it is recommended to always pick the smallest border value suitable for your research question, and to start your runs from level 5 if possible.

 .. note::